FreshPrice/Fresh/README.md

 # Fresh

-The hottest crowd-sourced grocery store price app around.
+**Fresh** is the hottest crowd-sourced grocery store price reporting app around.

-Fresh is a web-app that allows consumers to make cost-friendly choices for groceries.
-As a user, I can post grocery prices, locations and images and items to the app, at the same time see all the posts that have been submitted to the app.
-Location and items will be stored as strings and prices of items will be stored as numbers.
-Users will be able to compare the prices of groceries they want to purchase.
-Create a shopping list which displays the lowest price found for each item and their location, leave thumbs up or down on prices to validate them.
+Fresh is a web appliation that help consumers make cost-friendly choices for groceries.
+Users can post grocery prices, locations and images to the app, and see reported deals submitted by other people.
+Leave thumbs up or down to help validate posts.
+Compare the prices of groceries through the search and sort features.
+When you find a deal that you like, bookmark them for later and see them in the shopping list.

 ### Who is it for?

-Fresh is a web-app that allows consumers to make cost-friendly choices for groceries.
+Fresh is for everyone!

 ### What will it do?